docker/docs/machine/drivers/gce.md

  -   `--google-disk-size`: The disk size of instance.
  -   `--google-disk-type`: The disk type of instance.
  -   `--google-address`: Instance's static external IP (name or IP).
- -   `--google-network`: Specify network in which to provision vm.
+ -   `--google-network`: Specify network in which to provision VM.
- -   `--google-subnetwork`: Specify subnetwork in which to provision vm.
+ -   `--google-subnetwork`: Specify subnetwork in which to provision VM.
  -   `--google-preemptible`: Instance preemptibility.
  -   `--google-tags`: Instance tags (comma-separated).
  -   `--google-use-internal-ip`: When this option is used during create it will make docker-machine use internal rather than public NATed IPs.
 The flag is persistent in the sense that a machine created with it retains the IP.
 It's useful for managing docker machines from another machine on the same network e.g. while deploying swarm.